iterative/dvc.org/content/blog/2020-08-05-cml-self-hosted-runners-on-demand-with-gpus.md

 personal token generated for your Github or Gitlab repo.
 Note that for Github you must check `workflow` along with `repo`.

-If everything went fine we should see a runner registered in our repo correctly.
+If everything went fine we should see a runner registered in our repo.

 ![](/uploads/images/2020-08-05/registered-cml-runner-github.png)